burcia1711/burcia1711/README.md

 <div align="center">

-  <h6>I am also a bookworm 🤓📚 if you're interested in what i am currently reading and have read so far in 2023, please check my </h6>
+  <h6>I am also a (little) bookworm 🤓📚 if you're interested in what i am currently reading and have read in 2023 so far, please check my </h6>

  [Virtual Bookshelf!](https://burcia1711.github.io/virtual-bookshelf/)